HIRING A BUSINESS CONSULTANT: 5 THINGS TO CONSIDER BEFORE HIRING A SOCIAL MEDIA CONSULTANT

 – Jeff Bezos

-Do you have a solid foundation of your brand?
+Do you have a solid foundation for your brand?
 A consistent voice, vernacular, images, videos, articles & graphic elements that can be used to create content?
 Remember, a brand is not necessarily how you perceive yourself (although this is important in determining your direction), but a brand is all about how your audience perceives your business.
-The key is creating consistency across every touchpoint a stakeholder and possible customer comes in contact with.
+The key is creating consistency across every touchpoint a stakeholder, and a possible customer comes in contact with.

 When you start the process of hiring a business consultant, make sure you get to know the person and feel confident that they understand your company vision and can they effectively represent it through your social media channels.
 Ask to see what other companies they have worked for and examples of their work.
 This will give you a good indication of the quality of their work.

 Goals, goals & goals.
 Without them, we are aimlessly walking through the fog of life.
 Ask your team what you are trying to achieve from your social media platforms.
-Obviously creating awareness, and engagement.
+Obviously creating awareness and engagement.
 But what specific actions are you looking for people to take?
 These goals should be similar to your business goals when dealing with a customer in real life.
-Social media is just an extension of these efforts that works every day!
+Social media is just an extension of these efforts!

 Sign up to learn more about your business?
 Download your guide to evaluating decisions relative to your industry?
 Donate to your cause?
 Purchase your product or service?
 These are important questions to answer before hiring someone.
 Later we will develop a schedule for promoting these goals and content that is there to entertain your audience as well.